Qqwy/elixir-rational/README.md

 ## Changelog
+- 1.2.2 Added default argument to `Ratio.new/2`, to follow the Numeric behaviour fully, and added `Ratio.minus/1` as alias for `Ratio.negate/1` for the same reason.
+- 1.2.0 Changed name of `Ratio.mul/2` to `Ratio.mult/2`, to avoid ambiguety, and to allow incorporation with `Numbers`.
+Deprecation Warning was added to using `Ratio.mul/2`.
 - 1.1.1 Negative floats are now converted correctly.
 - 1.1.0 Elixir 1.3 compliance (Statefree if/else/catch clauses, etc.)
 - 1.0.0 Proper `__using__` macro, with more readable option names.
 Stable release.